luizbgomide/EclipsePhase2e-ptbr/src.clean_html/09/04-keeping-the-peace.md

 ## Identity Issues

 Criminals make frequent use of identity theft to hide their footsteps.
 It is easy to assume the identity of someone who was lost in the Fall and only recently pulled out of cold storage.
 Brainprints can uniquely identify an ego, but even these change naturally over time, especially with significant use of drugs or mental trauma.
 Biometric data only applies to a particular biomorph, so resleeving can bypass that method of identification.
 Morph nanotat IDs and serial numbers can be altered.
-And with so many aspects of people's lives stored online, identity theft remains a serious issue.
+And with so many aspects of people’s lives stored online, identity theft remains a serious issue.

 This is further complicated by the sheer number of personal identification databases and systems currently in use.
 The Fall wiped out most of the old Earth identity data banks.
 While SAPIENT ID, primarily used by the LLA and PC, is the most prevalent identification system, it is by no means the only one.
 There are almost as many identification systems as there are habitats.
 The lack of centralization among identification systems provides a very large gap for identity fabricators to slip through.
 Of course, many factions do not want to centralize personal identification, calling out its use as a social-control mechanism.